-The Club’s first ever full on race meeting was conducted on the 25 January, 1959 and had over 50 entries with a profit of 325 pounds.
-In March 1959 CAMS inspected the Barjarg circuit and licensed it for open motor racing.
+The club’s first race meeting was conducted on 25 January, 1959 and had over 50 entries with a profit of 325 pounds.
+In March 1959, CAMS inspected the Barjarg circuit and licensed it for open motor racing.

 23 June 1960 saw plans announced for the establishment of a motor racing track on the Winton Recreation Reserve.
 Development was enthusiastically supported by Winton residents and Benalla traders.

 The first race meeting was conducted on 26 November, 1961.
-The circuit’s first meeting included the entry of local star Barry Stilo, who set the track’s very first Outright Lap Record, a now modest time of 1 minute 24.2 seconds in a Faux Pas (today’s lap record for the short circuit is 52.9900s – set by Mark Larkham in April, 1992 in a Reynard 90D).
+The circuit’s first meeting included the entry of local star Barry Stilo, who set the track’s very first outright lap record, a now modest time of 1 minute 24.2 seconds in a Faux Pas.

-The first full championship meeting at Winton was held on 9 December, 1962 (Victorian Formula Junior Championship)
+The first full championship meeting at Winton was held on 9 December, 1962: the Victorian Formula Junior Championship.

 In 1978 The Benalla Auto Club hosted the Rose City 10,000 which saw Formula One World Champion, the late James Hunt, race at Winton in a Formula 5000.
 Hunt’s travelling expenses to the event were paid by the BAC, and he claimed a dominant victory.

 Winton Motor Raceway also hosted the first race meetings of legend drivers such as Peter Brock, Alan Jones and Allan Moffat.

-Benalla Auto Club’s round of the Shell Australian Touring Car Championship Series was a very popular one on the Motorsport Calendar.
-Each year the race drew record crowds to the North East of Victoria.
-The touring cars took over as the main event on the calendar from the Rose City 10,000
+Benalla Auto Club’s round of the Shell Australian Touring Car Championship Series was a very popular one on the motorsport calendar.
+Each year the race drew record crowds to the north east of Victoria.

-On June 5th 2000, 5 weeks before the biggest event on the Winton Motor Racing Calendar, the Shell V8 Supercar Championship Round, an arsonist set fire to the Race Control Tower that stood tall and proud over the circuit for many, many years.
+On 5 June 2000, five weeks before the Shell V8 Supercar Championship Round, an arsonist set fire to the race control tower that stood tall and proud over the circuit for many, many years.
 To date the arsonist has not been found, but the police are still looking.

-The circuit celebrated its 40th Anniversary in November 2001, and with recent additions such as construction of Pit Lane garages, a 1000 seat Corporate Pavilion, the new three-storey Race Control building and a “State of the Art” Media Centre, Winton Raceway has grown to become one of the best facilitated race tracks in Australia.
+The circuit celebrated its 40th Anniversary in November 2001, and with recent additions such as construction of pit lane garages, a 1000-seat corporate pavilion, the new three-storey race control building and two-storey media centre.